Merzasphor/MWSE/docs/source/lua/type/tes3mobileNPC/equip.rst

     Optional.
 The item data of the specific item to equip.

 addItem (`boolean`_)
-    Default: ``false``.
     If true, the item will be added to the actor's inventory if needed.

 selectBestCondition (`boolean`_)
-    Default: ``false``.
     If true, the item in the inventory with the best condition and best charge will be selected.

 selectWorstCondition (`boolean`_)
-    Default: ``false``.
     If true, the item in the inventory with the worst condition and worst charge will be selected.
 Can be useful for selecting tools.

 .. _`boolean`: ../../../lua/type/boolean.html
 .. _`string`: ../../../lua/type/string.html